internetware2022/internetware2022.github.io/src/cfp.md

 * Software engineering for/with Big data
 * Software engineering for/with Artificial Intelligence

+### Submission

+Papers must be submitted electronically through [EasyChair](https://easychair.org/conferences/?conf=internetware2022).
+Please specify the track of your submission.
+All submissions must be in English and in PDF format.
+Submissions that do not comply with the above instructions will be desk rejected without review.
+Please use the ACM Master article template, as can be obtained from the [ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) pages.

+Following types of papers are welcomed to Internetware 2022:

+* **<u>Full papers</u>**, which must not exceed 10 pages for all text, figures, tables, and references.
+* **<u>Short papers</u>**, which must not exceed 6 pages for all text, figures, tables, and references.
+* **<u>Short papers (no proceeding)</u>**.
+The requirements are the same as short papers.
+Authors are required to give oral presentations.
+However, papers in this track will not appear in the proceedings.

+Important dates:

+* Submission Deadline: February 20, 2022
+* Notification of Acceptance: April 17, 2022
+* Camera-Ready Version: April 30, 2022

 ### Special Tracks

 Internetware 2022 organized several special tracks in collaboration with multiple top-tier transactions/journals.